saham/ios-assessment/README.md

  It was not clear if X Follower/ X Following labels on the second screen should be tappable or not.
  It's assumes they are not tappable
 4. When search result is empty, app uses a different UITableviewCell as the "Not Found" view
+5. It was better if each user had a unique ID and Follower/Following arrays were filled with just ID's.
+Since a user does not have an ID, Follower/Following arrays have repeated users.

 ## Overview